How we respect your privacy when we deal with personal information collected by our organisation.

 Aortic Dissection Awareness UK & Ireland is the national patient charity for Aortic Dissection in the UK & Ireland.

-Aortic Dissection Awareness Day UK happens every 19th September - see our Events page.
+Aortic Dissection Awareness Day UK is our flagship national event which happens every 19th September - see our Events page.

 Copyright © Aortic Dissection Awareness UK & Ireland 2016-2022.
 All rights reserved